Visiting Chile (or, really, anywhere)

 The 2009 edition, which I picked up at a library book sale, has reasonable detail on Rancagua and Talca.

-The 1999 edition, which the local public library has on the shelf, seems to have been written by an anthropologist or historian who had lived there for several years.
+The 1999 edition, which the local public library has on the shelf, seems to have been written by an anthropologist or historian who had lived in Chile for several years.
 There's very little on the basic lodging it describes, of which there are few choices and little details to report, leaving much more space for descriptions of what you will see and experience, and who you will meet.

 The older Lonely Planet guidebooks have far more useful information about the background of what you can see and experience.